pasqal-io/qadence/docs/tutorials/qml/ml_tools/data_and_config.md

 print(f"{data = }")
 ```

+Note:
+    In case of `infinite`=True, the dataloader iterator will provide a random sample from the dataset.

 ## 2. Training Configuration

 The [`TrainConfig`][qadence.ml_tools.config.TrainConfig] class provides a comprehensive configuration setup for training quantam machine learning models in Qadence.
 This configuration includes settings for batch size, logging, check-pointing, validation, and additional custom callbacks that control the training process's granularity and flexibility.